Advice

 Mistake #4: Not Making an Appointment

-“Many couples get so excited when they are engaged, the first thing that they want to do is go out and explore venues.
+“Many couples get so excited when they are engaged; the first thing that they want to do is go out and explore venues.
 That is wonderful, and we love showing our beautiful Pink Palace!
 However, walk-ins can be difficult for the venue with couples who do not know much about the property or the wedding packages, or we potentially could be right in the middle of an event.
-Please show courtesy to a venue and do your homework first, have the venue send you information, and then schedule a time to tour to ensure that all you wish to see is available, and your host can spend quality time with you.
-In addition, do not ‘pop up' and hang around at someone’s wedding so that you can see ‘what it will look like for your wedding.'
-I am sure you wouldn’t want a stranger doing the same” -Kassey Bussell, Director of Events, Don CeSar
+Please show courtesy to a venue and do your homework first.
+Have the venue send you information, and then schedule a time to tour to ensure that all you wish to see is available and your host can spend quality time with you.
+In addition, do not ‘pop up’ and hang around at someone’s wedding so that you can see ‘what it will look like for your wedding.’
+I am sure you wouldn’t want a stranger doing the same” -Kassey Bussell, The Don CeSar

 “Make sure the venue has hotel accommodations nearby for their out-of-town guests.
-Also, a plus with this is if they offer transportation from the hotel to the area.
-Ask the venue if they have relationships with local hotels for room blocks.” -Katy Martin, owner, Coastal Coordinating
+Also, a plus is if they offer transportation from the hotel to the area.
+Ask the venue if they have relationships with local hotels for room blocks.” -Katy Martin, Coastal Coordinating

 Mistake #6: Becoming “Venue Poor”